Mushroom-Collecting.com

 Gills (lamellae) are close and attached whitish becoming a bit tan with age.
 Stains pinkish brown.

-Stem (stipe) 2-6 in. tall and 3/4-2 inches wide.
+Stem (stipe) 2-6 or more in. long and 3/4-2 inches wide.
 Whitish with a white veil that breaks irregularly developing reddish brown scaly looking spots but remaining white above the soft ring.
 It often reaches deep into the soil or duff and can be swollen near the base then coming almost to a point.

 Flesh White and firm.